tinacms/tina.io/content/blog/structure-your-content-with-graphql-in-tina.md

 > 💡 To get type autocompletion when you edit the schema install the [VSCode GraphQL extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql).

-The corresponding schema stored in `.tina/schema.ts` lools like this:
+The corresponding schema stored in `.tina/schema.ts` looks like this:

 ```js
 import { defineSchema } from 'tina-graphql-gateway-cli'